• Home

 Going deeper

-“How AI’s persuasion style mirrors humans” is the latest episode of Wharton’s Ripple Effect podcast.
+“How AI’s persuasion style mirrors humans” is the topic of the latest episode of Wharton’s Ripple Effect podcast.
 Wharton Professor Ethan Mollick discusses how AI systems respond to Robert Cialdini’s principles of persuasion, such as authority, reciprocity, and commitment.
 The episode explores why certain nudges make guardrails more flexible, how larger models show stronger resistance to influence, and how insights from social psychology reveal the emerging “para-human” nature of AI.

 Overheard